1marcos6/cs4113fa22-project/README.md

 * Print all move records on game end.

 * Add star moves to Pokemon move selection; a starmove is a move to a square with no pokemon on it.
 A move to a square with pokemon is valid but undesirable.
+[ADDED]

 ## Development Schedule